hiimchrislim/Timetable-Generator/README.md

 <br>
 Version: 1.0 (Beta)

+# Technologies Used
+- Python
+- Flask
+- Pandas

 # Description
 This web app will generate custom timetables for students attending the University of Toronto (Mississauga Campus) eliminating the manual work of students trying to create a custom timetable for themselves